ZionMiller/ZionMiller/README.md

 * 🧬 I’m currently working on BioBreak, a biotech stock data visualization tool

-* 👀 I'm also hunting for full-stack engineering roles
+* 👀 I'm also hunting for software engineering roles (remote or LA area)

 * 🎉 I recently graduated from Flatiron Bootcamp